TheBaum123/chat-app-ws/README.md

 ### Demo:
 A publicly hosted version of this chat app can be accessed and tested [here](https://chat-app-6bnk.onrender.com/).
 Note, that anything you send there is kept in my database and can be seen by me and I can see your ip address upon you connecting.
 Your ip address is not visible for anyone else appart from me.
 ### Limitations:
 The message length is limited to 2500 characters for speed reasons.
 The username and room names have a maximum lenghth of 100 characters each.
+The app isn't compatible with internet explorer and apple watch.
 ### How to: selfhost
 If you want to selfhost this app, you can do so in a docker container, or on any nodejs server.